digikar99/functionally-typed-functions/README.md

 # dependently-typed-functions

+> WARNING: This is an experiment.
+Names may not match what you expect.

 Lisps are really free to compute at compile time, then why should dependently typed functions be an issue?

 Well, they are an issue for other reasons*.
 The current system provides a very primitive